AntoninAnq/data-analyser/README.md

 ## Configuration

 The system uses Ollama with the `qwen3:8b` model by default.
-You can modify the LLM configuration in `crew.py` and `chat_main.py` if needed.
+You can modify the LLM configuration in `main.py` if needed.

 ## File Structure